irenelopez42/4chanAnalysis/README.md

 ~~~

 - `year####.json` files contain keys for each thread ID in that year.
 Each ID has an associated dictionary with two keys: "op" and "replies".
-    - Under "op" is stored the following information about the original post: the timestamp (in Unix time), the title, and the comment itself (a.k.a the main text block of the post.)
+    - Under "op" the following information about the original post is stored: the timestamp (in Unix time), the title, and the comment itself (a.k.a the main text block of the post).
-    - Under "replies" the is a list containing the text of all replies to OP.
+    - Under "replies" there is a list containing the text of all replies to OP.
 Only the text is stored for these.